Echoes: A semantically-aligned music deepfake detection dataset: Dataset description

 \subsection{Dataset statistics}

-Echoes contains 3\,577 tracks totaling 6\,629 minutes (or approximately 110 hours).
+Echoes contains 4\,468 generated tracks totaling approximately 131 hours, alongside the 300 bona-fide reference tracks.
 Compared to existing datasets (Table~\ref{tab:ai_music_datasets}), our dataset is larger than AIME (58 hours) and FakeMusicCaps (77 hours).
-Only SONICS contains more data (4751 hours), but it is less diverse as it includes samples from just two providers.
+Only SONICS contains more data (4\,751 hours), but it is less diverse as it includes samples from just two providers.

-\textbf{Duration distribution.} Track durations extend up to 480 seconds, with a median length of 106 seconds (Figure~\ref{fig:dur_distrib}).
-The spikes in the distribution appear from providers that generate fixed-length outputs (around 30\,s): for example, AudioLDM generates audio clips of 30.72\,s on average, while SongGen output clips of 28.13\,s (Table~\ref{tab:ai_music_providers}).
+\textbf{Duration distribution.} Track durations extend up to 480 seconds, with a median length of 108 seconds (Figure~\ref{fig:dur_distrib}).
+The spikes in the distribution appear from providers that generate fixed-length outputs (around 30\,s): for example, AudioLDM generates audio clips of 30.72\,s on average, MusicGen outputs clips of exactly 30\,s, while SongGen outputs clips of 28.13\,s (Table~\ref{tab:ai_music_providers}).

-\textbf{Per-provider statistics.} Table~\ref{tab:ai_music_providers} lists the ten providers used to generate the samples, along with the underlying model (when available), number of generated tracks, average duration, and commercial status.
-Overall, eight out of the ten systems are commercial, and the number of tracks per provider ranges from 149 to 594.
+\textbf{Per-provider statistics.} Table~\ref{tab:ai_music_providers} lists the 12 providers used to generate the samples, along with the underlying model (when available), number of generated tracks, average duration, and commercial status.
+Overall, nine out of the 12 systems are commercial, and the number of tracks per provider ranges from 149 to 594.